Calculating and Paying Self-Employment Tax

 If your business is successful, the amount you owe in self-employment taxes each year will require that you pay estimated taxes.
 The IRS does not want you to go a whole year and have a large bill.
 They want quarterly estimated payments.

 They are called “estimated” because they are based on the previous year’s income subject to self-employment tax.
-Working with your CPA, you would be given a schedule that is filed with your return and shows how much you owe each quarter and when to send it in to the IRS.
+Working with your accounting and tax team, you would be given a schedule that is filed with your return and shows how much you owe each quarter and when to send it in to the IRS.

 While you can consider paying self-employment tax as a burden, it is also an investment in your retirement years, though a forced one.
 Paying self-employment tax builds on your future social security payments and goes into a Medicare fund for medical expenses over age 65.